matthew30903/TechTeaWeb/content/articles/2018/2018-03-20-make-video-game-rpg-maker-mv/index.md

 The latest release in the RPG Maker series of engines, RPG Maker MV is a proprietary engine that supports all major platforms and utilizes JavaScript and HTML5 for programming.
 The engine is easier to use than Godot and is built for our particular task.
 All the functions for a RPG already exist and it comes with many resources prebuilt for our use.
 The catch is that it is proprietary, not as flexible without putting in effort, and costs money.
 That said there is no royalty fees and you are getting a lot of resources with it.

 <blockquote>Due to the cost of hiring artists and scripting we will use RPG Maker MV for this.
-It does cost more initially, but we can get away with using the default assets till we are ready to publish our game.</blockquote>
+It does cost more initially, but we can get away with using the default assets till we are ready to publish our game.

 ## Estimate Costs